Larsen15o9/Bitcoin/One-click-Optimizations.md

 # Optimize your GPU with one click!

-When your rig appears in [Rig Manager](https://www.nicehash.com/my/mining/rigs) you can quickly optimize mining performance by clicking button `OPTIMIZE` and then choosing among three options:
+When your rig appears in [Rig Manager](https://www.nicehash.com/my/mining/rigs) you can quickly optimize mining performance by clicking button `OPTIMIZE` and then choosing among following options:
 - **Manual:** default mode, nothing is changed, NiceHash QuickMiner does not manage your GPU,
-- **Lite:** mild optimization is applied and
+- **Lite:** mild optimization is applied,
-- **Medium:** average optimization is applied.
+- **Medium:** average optimization is applied,
-- **Efficient:** coming with the next version of NiceHash QuickMiner!
+- **High:** high optimization is applied and
+- **Efficient:** efficient optimization is applied.

 ![Optimisations](https://github.com/nicehash/NiceHashQuickMiner/blob/main/images/optimize_button.png?raw=true)